radareorg/radare2-book/first_steps/intro.md

 The 'seek' command is abbreviated as `s` and accepts an expression as its argument.
 The expression can be something like `10`, `+0x25`, or `[0x100+ptr_table]`.
 If you are working with block-based files, you may prefer to set the block size to a required value with `b` command, and seek forward or backwards with positions aligned to it.
 Use `s++` and `s--` commands to navigate this way.

-If radare2 opens an executable file, by default it will open the file in VA mode and the sections will be mapped to their virtual addresses.
+If radare2 opens an executable file, by default it will open the file in Virtual Addressing (VA) mode and the sections will be mapped to their virtual addresses.
 In VA mode, seeking is based on the virtual address and the starting position is set to the entry point of the executable.
 Using `-n` option you can suppress this default behavior and ask radare2 to open the file in non-VA mode for you.
 In non-VA mode, seeking is based on the offset from the beginning of the file.

 The 'print' command is abbreviated as `p` and has a number of submodes — the second letter specifying a desired print mode.
 Frequent variants include `px` to print in hexadecimal, and `pd` for disassembling.